onurogut/LemmeIN/README.md

 <h3 align="center">LemmeIN</h3>
 <p align="center">
-  It was created using Flask with Python.
   The LemmeIN Entry System is a modern day system, apart from being used to enter exams.
-  We avoided contact with the CoronaVirus problem that we are facing in the conditions of It can be used for various events (such as concerts, invitations, fairs). as an extra It can be custom shaped as well as working in integration with various systems. can be provided.
-E.g; People's faces at the entrance to a concert when buying tickets online Thanks to his promotion, he gets to know people who have tickets and opens the door for that person at the entrance to the concert.
+  We avoided contact with the CoronaVirus problem that we are facing.
+With this conditions it can be used for various events (such as concerts, invitations, fairs).
+  It can be custom shaped as well as working in integration with various systems.
-  You can close the door automatically after that person passes by using the proximity sensor. closure can be achieved.
-In this way, it is more suitable for today's conditions. access to environments can be provided and the spread of the virus can be prevented, A strong precaution will be taken against those who violate their rights.
-The aim of the project is to scan the facial information of the students who will take the exam, By checking whether it meets the entry conditions, it will control both the workload and the to reduce the spread of the virus.
-If the application is implemented, it will direct the future in educational institutions and will be entitled to receive a license certificate. to protect the rights of individuals, to protect the rights of malicious people for a certain fee. plays a role in preventing a student from trying to take an exam.
+  E.g; Recognize faces at the entrance to a concert when buying tickets online Thanks to this, LemmeIN gets to know people who have tickets and opens the door for that person at the entrance to the concert.
+LemmeIN can close the door automatically after that person passes by using the proximity sensor.
+The aim of the project is to scan the facial information of the students who will take the exam by checking whether it meets the entry conditions, it will control both the workload and reduce the spread of the virus.

   <!-- TABLE OF CONTENTS -->